 What Bodybuilding Federation Is Right For Me?

-There are several bodybuilding federations in Australia, with the most active federations being: IFBB (International Federation Bodybuilding, WBFF (World Beauty Fashion Fitness), ICN (iCompete Natural), and INBA (International Natural Bodybuilding Association).
+There are several bodybuilding federations in Australia, with the most active federations being: IFBB (International Federation Bodybuilding, WBFF (World Beauty Fitness and Fashion), ICN (iCompete Natural), and INBA (International Natural Bodybuilding Association).

 There are many similarities between these bodybuilding federations in body shape, symmetry and proportion, and conditioning.